jordiv/jordi-marfeel/README.md

 I used the image that I created the way I've been told.

+Also I've Set tag "Environment:autoscale" to autoscale groups

 ## Comments
 Working on this been a total new way for working, never used ansible for a personal/test project.
 A total Yay/fail during two days :)